dsp-testing/codeql-internal-data-extensions-demo-default-setup/README.md

 6. You should see a single result.
 7. Open `.github/codeql/extensions/custom-extensions.yml` and comment out one of the `addsTo` blocks.
 8. Re-run the query and you should see no results.

+## Getting started in code scanning

+The extension pack defined at `.github/codeql/extensions` will automatically be used in code scanning.